mkloubert/node-simple-socket/README.md

 serverSocket.passwordGenerator = function() {
     // generate a password as
     // buffer or string
+    // that should be encrypted with the
+    // received RSA public key
+    // of the connected client
     //
     // you can return it directly
     // or as promise, if you work async